zmkfirmware/zmk/docs/docs/behaviors/hold-tap.md

 <TabItem value="hold-preferred">

-> The 'hold-preferred' flavor triggers the hold behavior when the `tapping-term-ms` has expired or another key is pressed.
+The simplest flavor, 'hold-preferred', triggers the hold behavior when the [`tapping-term-ms`](#tapping-term-ms) has expired or another key is pressed.
-> When the hold-tap key is released and the hold behavior has not been triggered, the tap behavior will trigger.
+When the hold-tap key is released and the hold behavior has not been triggered, the tap behavior will trigger.

-The simplest flavor, 'hold-preferred', means that when the 'hold-tap' is held for longer than [`tapping-term-ms`](#tapping-term-ms), then it is considered a 'hold'.
-Otherwise, it is considered a tap.
-We show this in the diagram below.

 <AnimationPlayer auto small name="hold_tap_comparison" />